AMERICA'S ONGOING DEBATE OVER THE TRADE IN IVORY

 ALSO READ: Japan – an illegal ivory trader’s heaven

 With thanks to the following organisations for their contributions of information and imagery:

 MICHAEL SCHWARTZ is an American freelance writer, consultant and member of the International League of Conservation Writers.
-His love of Africa began early in life and he has since traveled throughout the continent’s southern region.
-With a BA in Journalism and an MA in African Studies, he has worked as a project specialist and researcher for several USAID funded initiatives in Kenya, South Sudan, Uganda and Zimbabwe.
+His love of Africa began early in life, and he has since travelled throughout the continent’s southern region.
+With a BA in Journalism and an MA in African Studies, he has worked as a project specialist and researcher for several USAID-funded initiatives in Kenya, South Sudan, Uganda and Zimbabwe.
 He has also volunteered as a humanitarian in Malawi.
-An avid outdoorsman and photographer, Michael’s desire is to continue assisting in efforts to preserve Africa’s pristine wilderness and magnificent wildlife.
-Michael is the writer and researcher of this week’s BURNING QUESTION.
+An avid outdoorsman and photographer, Michael desires to continue assisting in efforts to preserve Africa’s pristine wilderness and magnificent wildlife.
 You can view more of his work on his website.

 To comment on this story: Download our app here - it's a troll-free safe place 🙂.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: